What are guarantees of origin?

 Terms briefly explained

 The topics of environmental protection, sustainability and resources have long since shed the ‘niche’ label.
 On the contrary: awareness of the need to conserve resources is constantly increasing, both in companies and in private households.
-As a result, the demand for green electricity is also increasing.
+As a result, the demand for renewable electricity is also increasing.
 More and more companies and consumers want their electricity to be generated using renewable energies.
 One way of guaranteeing this is through guarantees of origin (GOs).
 Their demand is currently experiencing a steep rise.
 The Federal Environment Agency even estimates that the demand for green electricity with guarantees of origin will more than double between 2023 and 2030, from 216 to 580 terawatt hours.

 But what are the guarantees of origin all about and what are the differences?
 In this article, we provide an overview and clarify the most important questions.

-Guarantees of origin could be described as the ‘birth certificate’ for every megawatt hour of green electricity.
+Guarantees of origin could be described as the ‘birth certificate’ for every megawatt hour of renewable electricity.
 In Germany, electricity labelling is mandatory - end consumers must be able to identify the sources from which their electricity originates.
 These sources include coal, gas or renewable energies such as wind or photovoltaics.

 Guarantees of origin for electricity are electronic certificates.
 They prove that a certain amount of electricity comes from renewable energy sources.
 They are listed in the Federal Environment Agency's register of guarantees of origin.
 The Federal Environment Agency issues an electronic document - the guarantee of origin - for each quantity of electricity from renewable energy sources.
 The guarantees of origin for electricity are allocated to the respective electricity producer.
 The producer can sell it and transfer it to the buyer - for example an electricity supplier or a company - in the register of guarantees of origin.

-According to the EU Commission, guarantees of origin are the only way to declare green electricity as such.
+According to the EU Commission, guarantees of origin are the only way to declare renewable electricity as such.
 They are recognised as proof by EU Directive 2009/28/EC and national law.
 By purchasing green electricity and corresponding guarantees of origin, electricity suppliers can therefore actively contribute to the promotion of renewable energies.

-The system of guarantees of origin is a useful instrument for bringing transparency to the market for green electricity.
+The system of guarantees of origin is a useful instrument for bringing transparency to the market for renewable electricity.
 Guarantees of origin are traceable and prove that the electricity used was actually generated from renewable energy sources.

 In this way, a guarantee of origin for electricity provides security: